 Dayton signified the end of the war, but divided Bosnia into two separate regions based upon ethnicity: a Bosnian-Croat Federation and the Republika Srpska.

 At that time the status of Brčko District could not be settled upon.
-Finally in 1999, the district was given a special multi-ethnic status.
-Called the “Brčko District of Bosnia and Herzegovina” it operated on a self-governing basis, distinct from either of the two separate regions and characterised by having a multi-ethnic local government.
+Finally, in 1999, the district was given a special multi-ethnic status.
+Called the “Brčko District of Bosnia and Herzegovina”, it operated on a self-governing basis, distinct from either of the two separate regions, and was characterized by having a multi-ethnic local government.